XTxiatong/XTxiatong.github.io/_pages/about.md

 News
 ======
+• **March 2023**: My paper *Cross-device Federated Learning for Mobile Health Diagnostics: A First Study on COVID-19 Detection* was accepted by IEEE ICASSP, checkout the [pre-print](https://arxiv.org/abs/2303.07067).\
 • **December 2022**: Welcome to our [poster - Hybrid-EDL](https://neurips.cc/virtual/2022/workshop/49959) at Workshop on Trustworthy and Socially Responsible Machine Learning, NeurIPS 2022.\
 • **November 2022**: We are delighted that I and my teammate we got Third Place of lntelligent Medical Track in 2022 World Privacy-Preserving Computing Competition (WPPCC 2022)!\
 • **May 2022**: I presented my work at [Oxbridge Women in CS conference](https://womencs.com) and I was awarded a *Best Postgraduate Poster Prize* [Poster](http://XTxiatong.github.io/files/conceptualizingcobalt_36x48.pdf).